-Our Community Projects Program encourages and inspires work that helps to implement at least one Action Plan listed in our Comprehensive Conservation and Management Plan (or CCMP).
-The CCMP is the document that helps to guide the Estuary Program’s work to protect and restore Morro Bay.
+Our Community Projects Program encourages and inspires work that helps to implement at least one Action Plan listed in our Comprehensive Conservation and Management Plan (or Management Plan).
+The Management Plan is the document that helps to guide the Estuary Program’s work to protect and restore Morro Bay.

 All projects should seek to: